guyleonchen/Guyleonchen/README.md

 # Hi, I’m Guy Cheneval!
 Welcome.

 Motivated and detail-oriented professional with training in cybersecurity and IT fundamentals, supported by certifications in Google Cybersecurity and CompTIA Security+, plus additional study through Cisco’s Junior Cybersecurity Analyst Pathway.
-Currently pursuing CompTIA A+ to strengthen foundational IT knowledge.
 Skilled in troubleshooting, documentation, and problem-solving, with strong experience in customer service and teamwork from previous roles.
 Actively developing a portfolio of hands-on IT and cybersecurity projects, available at github.com/guyleonchen
 , and eager to begin a career in IT Support / Helpdesk.

 ---